 The following items are examples of universal wastes:

 The most common Universal Wastes on campus are batteries and lamps.
 Spent batteries and lamps should be kept intact for disposal.
-If you have any questions regarding what is considered Universal Waste or how to properly dispose of something please contact us at Hazwaste@fit.edu.
+Batteries can either be dropped off at the east side of the machine shop or a pickup scheduled.
+If you have any questions regarding what is considered Universal Waste or how to properly dispose of something please feel free to contact EH&S.